-Interest Rate in Iceland averaged 7.23 percent from 1998 until 2020, reaching an all time high of 18 percent in October of 2008 and a record low of 1 percent in May of 2020.
-This page provides - Iceland Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Iceland Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Central Bank of Iceland
+Interest Rate in Iceland averaged 7.02 percent from 1998 until 2021, reaching an all time high of 18 percent in October of 2008 and a record low of 0.75 percent in November of 2020.
+This page provides - Iceland

+Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Iceland Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

 Interest Rate in Iceland is expected to be 0.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Iceland to stand at 1.25 in 12 months time.
 In the long-term, the Iceland Interest Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.